-God has given us the Helper – the Holy Spirit (1) in order to learn God’s thoughts and ways (1 Corinthians 2:9-16).
+God has given us the Helper – the Holy Spirit (1) to learn God’s thoughts and ways (1 Corinthians 2:9-16).

-Furthermore, we have the Old Testament that is full of “case studies” in order to learn God’s thoughts and ways (Romans 15:4)
+Furthermore, we have the Old Testament that is full of “case studies” to learn God’s thoughts and ways (Romans 15:4)

-We will examine one of these case studies that occurred during the time of King Jeroboam.
-Recall that after King Solomon died the nation of Israel split into two different nations.
+We will examine one of these case studies that occurred during the time of King Jeroboam (Circa 930-909 B.C.).
+Recall that after King Solomon died, the nation of Israel split into two different nations.
 Rehoboam, Solomon’s son, had become King but refused to listen to the wise counsel of the older men (1 Kings 12; 2 Chronicles 10).
 Instead, he chose to listen to the council of men that were young and inexperienced.
 Realize, God has given us guidance in the New Testament for the selection of our overseers to prevent immature leaders from ruling over us (1 Timothy 3:1,6).
-It takes maturity (1), which comes from obedience to God over time, in order for the position not to possess you.
+It takes maturity (1), which comes from obedience to God over time, for the position not to possess you.

 Rehoboam’s sin resulted in the division of Israel with ten tribes to the North and Judah with two tribes to the South.
 However, the Northern ten tribes did not have a place to worship since Jerusalem was located in Southern Judah.
-Consequently, King Jeroboam was afraid that his ten tribes would return to Judah to worship and there be influenced to join King Rehoboam’s side.
-To counter this his fear, Jeroboam established two new sanctuaries in Northern Israel with golden idols in the form of calves.
-He called these idols God (Elohim) the name that is almost exclusively reserved in the Bible to refer to the one true God.
+Consequently, King Jeroboam was afraid that his ten tribes would return to Judah to worship and be influenced to join King Rehoboam’s side.
+To counter this fear, Jeroboam established two new sanctuaries in Northern Israel with golden idols in the form of calves.
+He called these idols God (Elohim), the name almost exclusively reserved in the Bible to refer to the one true God.
 However, this is partial obedience to God’s command to worship Him.
-These altars accelerated Israel’s turning from God and ultimately the annihilation of the ten tribes of the northern nation.
+These altars accelerated Israel’s turning from God and ultimately annihilated the ten tribes of the northern nation.

 God has spoken to a “man of God” and ordered him to deliver a message to wicked King Jeroboam.
 The man of God arrives while Jeroboam is offering a sacrifice on his golden calf alter.
 The man of God delivers the message of God’s judgment with a pronouncement of God’s sign that it would come to pass.

-The king pled with the prophet, "Seek the favor of the LORD your God and pray for me, so that my hand may be restored."
-So the prophet sought the LORD's favor and the king's hand was restored to its former condition.
-(1 Kings 13:6)
+The king pled with the prophet, “Seek the favor of the Lord your God and pray for me, so that my hand may be restored.”
+So the prophet sought the Lord’s favor and the king’s hand was restored to its former condition.
+(1 Kings 13:6 NET)

 The king’s hand becomes stiff and his heart becomes supple!
 He would now like to befriend the man of God.
 Next, we have revealed the orders God initially gave to the man of God.

-The king then said to the prophet, "Come home with me and have something to eat.
-I'd like to give a present."
-But the prophet said to the king, "Even if you were to give me half your possessions, I could not go with you and eat and drink in this place.
-For the LORD gave me strict orders, 'Do not eat or drink there and do not go home the way you came.'"
-So he started back on another road; he did not travel back on the same road he had taken to Bethel.
-(1 Kings 13:7-10)
+The king then said to the prophet, “Come home with me and have something to eat.
+I’d like to give a present.”
+But the prophet said to the king, “Even if you were to give me half your possessions, I could not go with you and eat and drink in this place.
+For the Lord gave me strict orders, ‘Do not eat or drink there and do not go home the way you came.’ ” So he started back on another road; he did not travel back on the same road he had taken to Bethel.
+(1 Kings 13:7–10 NET)